Alto Acre Futebol Club

 Alto Acre Futebol Club, commonly known as Alto Acre, is a Brazilian association football club based in Epitaciolândia, Acre.
 The club currently doesn't play in any league, having last participated in the Campeonato Acreano in the 2017 season.

 History

 The club was founded on 31 March 2009.
-They competed in the Campeonato Acriano in 2010, when they were finished in the fifth position.
+They competed in the Campeonato Acreano in 2010, when they were finished in the fifth position.

 Stadium

 Alto Acre Futebol Club play their home games at Estádio Antônio Araújo Lopes.
 The stadium has a maximum capacity of 3,500 people.